Civil partnership in the United Kingdom: Eligibility

 Each party to the civil partnership must be at least 16 years of age.
 Anyone below 18 years of age will usually need parental consent, except in Scotland where such consent is not required.
 Furthermore, the parties to the proposed partnership must not be within the prohibited degrees of relationship specified in part 1 of schedule 1, paragraphs 1 and 2 of the Act (paragraph 3 was not brought into force following a ruling from the European Court of Human Rights against similar provisions for marriage).
 Any party who is already in a marriage or a civil partnership is ineligible to register.

 Where permitted, civil partnerships may be registered at British embassies or consulates-general.
 As of October 2009, the British Embassy in France listed 28 such places as being authorised to hold civil partnerships.
 For such registrations, at least one partner must be a British citizen.
 Overseas couples wishing to register their partnership in the UK must reside in the country for seven days prior to application for the partnership, and wait a further fifteen days before the civil partnership may be formed.

 Later developments

 Venues

 It is prohibited for civil partnership ceremonies to include any readings, music or symbols that are religious, though the partnership can obtain a religious blessing after the ceremony.
 The couple may exchange vows but are not required to.
 It was originally prohibited for the ceremonies to take place in religious venues.
 On 17 February 2011, the UK government announced that, as the result of the passing of the Equality Act 2010, it would bring forward the necessary measures to remove the latter restriction in England and Wales, although religious venues would not be compelled to offer civil partnerships.
-This was implemented by The Marriages and Civil Partnerships (Approved Premises) (Amendment) Regulations 2011.
+This was implemented by the Marriages and Civil Partnerships (Approved Premises) (Amendment) Regulations 2011 (SI 2011/2661).
 The first civil partnership to be registered in a place of worship in the UK was at Ullet Road Unitarian Church in Liverpool on 6 May 2012.